 Worked example: a city walk

-Two more copyable examples
+Two more small examples

 Ordinary day: plain cream postcard with a date mark.
 Main insert: "Nothing big happened, but the afternoon felt soft."
 Slim strip: "laundry, tea, open window."